 Having the business under a company can create an impression that the business is much larger than it really is, a key in growing your reputation.

 Companies believe that it is less risky to deal with companies than individuals, as the company is a separate legal entity.

 A company will exist indefinitely (unless it is wound up) which will enable you to sell the company when you retire or resign.

 The company is separate from its owners and thus the owners will not be forced to pay for their company’s debt.

-If you want to learn more about companies, have a look at the ASIC.
+If you want to learn more about companies, have a look at the ASIC website.

-Check out our guide you would like to know more information about companies vs sole traders.
+Also, check out our guide if you would like to know more information about companies vs sole traders.